 Laurel Hill Creek Fishing Report

-Area fly shops, guides and websites that can provide a Laurel Hill Creek fly fishing report are listed below:
+Area fly shops, guides, and websites that can provide a Laurel Hill Creek fly fishing report are listed below:

 Fishing Regulations

-Pennsylvania requires all anglers 16 and older to have a standard fishing license, and a special permit for trout fishing, which can be obtained online or in most sporting goods stores in the state.
+Pennsylvania requires all anglers 16 and older to have a standard fishing license and a special permit for trout fishing, which can be obtained online or in most sporting goods stores in the state.

-Laurel Hill Creek fishing regulations are available on the Pennsylvania Fish and Boat Commission website.
+Fishing regulations are available on the Pennsylvania Fish and Boat Commission website.

 Trip Planning Tips